 I am living out of time,

-Thank you for reading Vector.
+Thank you for reading The music we sing together.
 I sincerely hope you have enjoyed it and I humbly appreciate your visiting the Book of Pain.
 As always, I look forward to your comments.

-© 2012 by John Etheridge; all rights reserved.
-This poem and accompanying notes are licensed under the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 Unported License.
-This applies to all original work found on this site, unless noted otherwise.
-The attribution claimed under the license is: © 2012 by John Etheridge, https://bookofpain.wordpress.com.
+Photograph, poem, and notes © John Etheridge; all rights reserved.
+The poem and accompanying notes are licensed under the Creative Commons Attribution-Noncommercial-No Derivative Work 3.0 Unported License.
+This applies to all original written work found on this site unless noted otherwise.
+The attribution claimed under the license is © John Etheridge, https://bookofpain.wordpress.com.
 The photograph is not licensed for use in any way without the expressed consent of its creator.